Emla Numbing Cream (Without Dressing) 5g

 A maximum of 2 doses at least 12 hours apart may be given to children over 3 months of age in any 24 hour period.

-EMLA Cream can be used on children with a skin condition called “atopic dermatitis”.
-The application time is 30 minutes.
+EMLA Cream can be used on children with a skin condition called “atopic dermatitis” but the application time is 30 minutes, no longer.

 When you apply the cream, it is very important to exactly follow the instructions below: